equivalent/equivalent.github.io/_posts/article/2018-03-29-explicit-contracts-for-rails-http-api-usecase.md

 description:
   HTTP Explicit contracts are  straight forward way how to write fixtures like tests for consuming 3rd party APIs.
-Unlike Mocks the can be easier to maintain and test if they are still valid.
+They can be easier to maintain compare to mocks
 ---